-The goal of arcgeocoder is to provide a light interface for geocoding addresses and reverse geocoding locations through the ArcGIS REST API Geocoding Service.
+The goal of arcgeocoder is to provide a lightweight interface for geocoding addresses and reverse geocoding locations through the ArcGIS REST API Geocoding Service.

-Full site with examples and vignettes on https://dieghernan.github.io/arcgeocoder/
+The full site with examples and vignettes is available at https://dieghernan.github.io/arcgeocoder/.

 Why arcgeocoder?

-arcgeocoder is a package that provides a lightweight interface for geocoding and reverse geocoding with the ArcGIS REST API service.
-The goal of arcgeocoder is to access the ArcGIS REST API with fewer dependencies, such as curl .
+arcgeocoder provides a lightweight interface for geocoding and reverse geocoding with the ArcGIS REST API service.
+It accesses the ArcGIS REST API with fewer dependencies, such as curl.
 In some situations, curl may not be available or accessible, so arcgeocoder uses base functions to overcome this limitation.

-The interface of arcgeocoder is built with the aim of easing the access to all the features provided by the API.
-The API endpoints used by arcgeocoder are findAddressCandidates and reverseGeocode, which can be accessed without the need for an API key.
+The interface of arcgeocoder is designed to make the API features easier to access.
+The API endpoints used by arcgeocoder are findAddressCandidates and reverseGeocode, which can be accessed without an API key.

 Recommended packages

 - tidygeocoder (Cambon et al. 2021).
-Allows to interface with ArcGIS, Nominatim (OpenStreetMaps), Google, TomTom, Mapbox, etc. for geocoding and reverse geocoding.
+Provides an interface to ArcGIS, Nominatim (OpenStreetMap), Google, TomTom, Mapbox and other services for geocoding and reverse geocoding.

 - nominatimlite (Hernangómez 2024).
-Similar to arcgeocoder but using data from OpenStreetMaps trough the Nominatim API service.
+Similar to arcgeocoder but using data from OpenStreetMap through the Nominatim API service.

 Usage